raku-community-modules/String-FuzzyIndex/README.md

-The alignment of haystack and needle segments may also call for the acknowledgement of gaps: positions in an aligned segment that correspond to neither identical nor non-identical elements. `String::FuzzyIndex` implements a linear gap penalty scheme according to which each such gap is assigned a gap penalty `s_gap`.
+The alignment of haystack and needle segments may also call for the acknowledgement of gaps: positions in an aligned segment that correspond to neither identical nor non-identical elements.
+To this end, `fzindex` implements a linear gap penalty scheme according to which each such gap is assigned a gap penalty `s_gap`.
 In the traceback buffers reported for a match, gaps are denoted with a dash ('-').